technoweenie/horcrux/README.md

 The Horcrux ruby gem is an abstract key/value store adapter library.

+Horcrux adapters are shims around key/value systems.
+They need to define at least these three methods:

+    def get(key)
+      client[key]
+    end

+    def set(key, value)
+      client[key] = value
+      true
+    end

+    def delete(key)
+      client.delete(key) ? true : false
+    end

+See Horcrux::Memory for a simple example.

+They should also include the Horcrux::Methods module.
+If the underlying key/value system can perform some operations more efficiently, they can be overridden:

+    # using a redis client
+    def set_all(*keys)
+      args = keys.to_a
+      args.flatten!
+      client.mset *args
+      Array.new(keys.size, true) # redis set always succeeds end

+Adapters can also choose a Serializer object.
+A Serializer is any object that responds to #pack and #unpack.
+Here's what a simple JSON one might look like:

+    module YajlSerializer
+      def self.pack(value)
+        Yajl.dump(value)
+      end

+      def self.unpack(str)
+        Yajl.load(str, :symbolize_keys => true)
+      end
+    end

+You can then pass this in while creating your Horcrux adapter:

+    @adapter = Horcrux::Memory.new({}, YajlSerializer)

 ## ToyStore Adapter

 A lot of these ideas came from [the Adapter gem][adapter].
 It ties into a rad